dominodatalab/cucu/CONTRIBUTING.md

 ## Why Gherkin (i.e. BDD-style tests)
 There are a few reasons for writing the actual tests in `gherkin` including:

- * tests are readable by anyone in the organization, since they're just plain English that describe interactions and validations.
+ * tests are readable by anyone in the organization, since the interactions and validations are described in plain English.
  * steps within a `gherkin` test can do actions on the browser, hit an API or anything else you can do programatically to simulate various other testing needs (ie use *iptables* to limit bandwidth, use *docker/kubectl* to pause/stop/restart containers, etc.)
- * there's only one implementation per "step" and this makes for better reusing of existing test code which can be maintained in the long term.
+ * there's only one implementation per "step," which makes for better reuse of existing test code and smoother long-term maintenance.
- * clear separate of the intent from the code implementation, enforced by the framework, avoids spegatti code of other frameworks
+ * there's a clear separation of intent and implementation that's enforced by the framework, which helps avoids the spaghetti code other frameworks tend towards

 ## Notable libraries used
 1. [behave](https://behave.readthedocs.io/en/stable/) - drives the tests